NekoAlosama/fix_audio/README.md

   * Make sure to bypass phase alignment
 * Add support for videos with an audio track (.webm, .mkv)
   * Symphonia doesn't have a demuxer example/tutorial?
+* Consider locking final DC noise removal in a feature flag or similar
+  * Local DC bias is already removed through FFT
+  * Currently, overall DC noise is added back to reduce peak levels
+    * DC noise removal should be used if more processing is needed or if added noise causes problems
 * Make code more idiomatic
 * Increase program efficiency
   * The current memory usage is good, so the main feature to implement is multithreading